hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/conversations_and_dialogues/638_ix_sharat_chakravarty.md

 in the way Swamiji was doing, unless the whole thing were a matter of one's own experience!

-Swamiji then resumed the subject: Great men like Avatâras, in coming back from Samadhi to the realm of "I" and "mine", first experience the unmanifest Nada, which by degrees grows distinct and appears as Om, and then from Omkâra, the subtle form of the universe as a mass of ideas becomes experienced, and last, the material universe comes into perception.
+Swamiji then resumed the subject: Great men like Avatāras, in coming back from Samadhi to the realm of "I" and "mine", first experience the unmanifest Nada, which by degrees grows distinct and appears as Om, and then from Omkāra, the subtle form of the universe as a mass of ideas becomes experienced, and last, the material universe comes into perception.
 But ordinary Sadhakas somehow reach beyond Nada through immense practice, and when once they attain to the direct realisation of